drogonframework/drogon/README.md

 Drogon's main application platform is Linux.
 For debugging purposes, it also supports Mac OS.
 There is no plan to support Windows.
 Its main features are as follows:

-* The network layer uses a NIO framework based on epoll (poll under MacOS) to provide high-concurrency, high-performance network IO;
+* The network layer uses a NIO framework based on epoll (kqueue under MacOS) to provide high-concurrency, high-performance network IO;
 * Full asynchronous programming mode;
 * Support Http1.0/1.1 (server side and client side);
 * Based on template, a simple reflection mechanism is implemented to completely decouple the main program framework, controller and view.